-The Modern Battery Lab combines the advanced features of the PAtools Battery Lab Software with the power of SystemLink Enterprise to enable you to create, configure, execute, and monitor electric vehicle (EV) battery tests.
+The Modern Battery Lab combines the advanced features of the PAtools Battery Lab Software with the power of SystemLink Enterprise.
+The Modern Battery Lab enables you to create, configure, execute, and monitor electric vehicle (EV) battery tests.
 The Modern Battery Lab also enables you to analyze test data on a mass scale.

 The Modern Battery Lab provides engineers with the following capabilities: